desi-programmer/money_manager/README.md

 ## Making Changes for V2
     - Removed Gradient Code
-    - Adding Date and Delete Option each Expense Tile
+    - Adding Date and Delete Option in each Expense Tile

 # `Screenshots`